techblessed-code/My-new-repo/README.md

 # My-new-repo

-Getting started with Coding fundamental, is awesome at Dunistech Academy.
+Getting started with Coding fundamental, is awesome at Dunistech Academy. lets pull